dinaraparanid/yt-url-extractor-kt/README.md

 }
 ```

-2. Add dependency to your app level build.gradle:
+3. Add the dependency to your app level build.gradle:

 ```kotlin
 dependencies {